sephiroth74/esp32-photo-frame/rust/processor/README.md

-# photoframe-processor2
+# PhotoFrame Processor

 High‑performance CLI for converting images into formats compatible with ESP32 e‑paper displays.

+The main purpose is to prepare images for the ESP32 photoframe arduino board.
+It will convert images into the required **pfr1** format, as well as other common formats like **bmp**, **jpg**, and **png**.

-Supports parallel processing, automatic pairing, optional AI face detection, and detailed reports.
+Supports parallel processing, automatic pairing, optional AI face detection, and detailed reports, and more...

 ## Key features